Machine Learning Toolbox for Social Scientists: Applied Predictive Analytics with R

 About this book

-The final version is forthcoming from Chapman & Hall/CRC on September 22, 2023.
-The draft and online version can be accessed below, which is still in progress without a final copyediting.
 The book covers predictive methods with complementary statistical “tools” that make it self-contained.
-This website is where I plan to include R codes, suplementary applications, errata, and various new chapters.
+This website is where I plan to include R/Python codes, suplementary applications, errata, and various new chapters.

 Who is this book for?